Get all the latest data for Johor

 So, is now a good time?

-Please remember this is not financial or investment advice, we do not know your personal situation, and you should always do your own research before making any property purchase decision.
+This is not financial or investment advice, we do not know your personal situation, and you should always do your own research before buying property in Johor.

 Is it smart to buy now in Johor, or should I wait as of 2026?